CuB0/ansible-gentoo-roles/role-docker/README.md

 Requirements
 ------------

-All requirements are satisfied ba role itself
+All requirements are satisfied by role itself

 Role Variables
 --------------